awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The non-zero bits in the IP address after the masked bits are ignored.
-Replace address with {{addr}}.
+Replace address with {{addr}}."
-"
 ```

 **Resolving the suggestion**